Features Personalization Engine

 Does personalization improve SMS deliverability?

 Yes — variable messaging is both a personalization strategy and a deliverability protection mechanism.
-Carriers use pattern detection to flag uniform bulk sends as potential spam, even from registered 10DLC numbers.
+Carriers use pattern detection to flag uniform bulk sends as potential spam, even from registered 10DLC (10-Digit Long Code) numbers.
 When every message in a send is uniquely composed because each has different field values inserted, no two messages are identical.
 The pattern detection has nothing to flag.
 Personalization and deliverability protection are the same action.

 How does the personalization engine connect to OTTO?